catharinadepari/storymap/README.md

 | food.geojson | vector | location of food pantries in Bronx and surrounding in May 2020 with longitude and latitude coordinates | https://www.foodpantries.org/ci/ny-bronx |

 ## :books: Libraries
-Below is the table that shows the data library of two geometric/spatial files used in this leaflet.
+Below is the table that shows the data library of this storymap.

 | **Library**       | **Version** | **Function**                                                                                                                   |
 | ----------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------ |